kelleyblackmore/linux-boot-guide/README.md

 ### Choose a boot option

 Step one: Download a Linux OS.
-(I recommend doing this, and all subsequent steps, on your current PC, not the destination system.
-Although the latter is an option if it's malware-free and in decent working order, everything will get done faster and more easily on your primary machine.)

 Step two: Create a bootable CD/DVD or USB flash drive.

 Step three: Boot that media on the destination system, then make a few decisions regarding the installation.

 The first part is easy: Just download Linux from Mint or Ubuntu or whatever site hosts the version you want.
 That download will likely consist of a single ISO file.
 Note: An older computer may have a 32-bit processor, which won't work with 64-bit versions of Linux.

 The second part -- creating boot media -- requires a little thought.
 The fastest, easiest method is to use a flash drive, even if the destination system has a CD/DVD drive.
-Indeed, the only reason not to go the flash-drive route is if the destination system won't boot (or boot properly) from one.
-(I've encountered this problem a few times, even after tweaking the BIOS boot settings and actually selecting "USB drive" from a pop-up boot menu.)
+Indeed, the only reason not to go the flash-drive route is if the destination system won't boot from one.

 My advice: Try a flash drive first.
 If it doesn't work, you can always use that same ISO file to create a bootable CD later.